bofm/sublime-a-file-icon/.github/CONTRIBUTING.md

 Build process consists of:

 * Build settings that are required for applying icons.
-* Build SVG sources and move them to dist icons.
+* Build SVG sources to PNG icons.

 ## Want to add new icons?

 If you want to add a new icon, please follow these steps:

 1. Try to find an icon in one of [these resources](https://github.com/ihodev/sublime-file-icons#icons).
 We always try to be pretty similar to [Atom File Icons](https://github.com/DanBrooker/file-icons) package.
 If you are unable to find anything – add your own.
-2. Add an example file that shows this icon to the `test` folder.
+2. Add an example file that shows this icon to the `tests` folder.
-3. Provide the icon in SVG format and put it in the `src/assets` directory.
+3. Provide the icon in SVG format and put it in the `common/assets` directory.
-4. Add `icon` settings to the [src/icons.json](https://github.com/ihodev/sublime-file-icons/blob/dev/src/icons.json) file.
+4. Add icon settings to the [common/icons.json](https://github.com/ihodev/sublime-file-icons/blob/dev/common/icons.json) file.
 5. Build and check if the icon looks good.
 6. It's recommended to add a link to the package which provides the syntax (see [PACKAGES.md](https://github.com/ihodev/sublime-file-icons/blob/dev/PACKAGES.md))